 Tax form 5498— you know it, you probably don’t love it, but do you understand it?
-The IRS seems to use it, but it’s an unclear form full of codes and terms the average investor doesn’t really know.
+The Internal Revenue Service (IRS) seems to use it, but it’s an unclear form full of codes and terms the average investor doesn’t know.
 Want to know more about this form, what you need to do with it, and how it’s used?
 Let us ease all your concerns and answer your questions, below.

 What is Tax Form 5498?

-A 5498 is a tax form that IRA Resources files with the IRS on May 31st.
+A 5498 is a tax form that IRAR Trust files with the IRS on May 31st but for the tax year 2020, this was extended to June 30th, 2021.
 It identifies different transactions that can happen within an IRA, like a contribution, a rollover, or a required minimum distribution(RMD).
 The IRS uses this information to verify what was reported on your tax return.

-The IRS also uses the 5498 to determine the value of your required minimum distribution.
-They use a Uniform Lifetime Table to determine the amount using an algorithm based on your age (the age of the account-holder, not the age of the IRA itself) and the fair market value of your account.
+The IRS also uses form 5498 reports to determine the value of required minimum distributions.
+They use a Uniform Lifetime Table to determine the amount using an algorithm based on your age (the age of the account holder, not the age of the IRA itself) and the fair market value of your account.
 If you want to know more about required minimum distributions, we have more information available on our blog.

-You won’t receive a 5498 before the tax filing date— this is by design, allowing for previous-year contributions to be accepted up to the tax filing deadline of April 15th* (*April 17th for tax-year 2017).
+You won’t receive a 5498 before the tax filing date— this is by design, allowing for previous-year contributions to be accepted up to the tax filing deadline of April 15th (Extended to May 17th for tax-year 2020).

-What Do I Need to Do with It?
+What Do I Need to Do with Form 5498?

 If you have received a 5498, please confirm that the amounts listed on the form and the total value of the account are reported correctly.
 Additionally, if you completed a rollover for the previous year, please make sure that the expected distribution amount on your 1099R (mailed by January 31st) matches the rollover contribution amount listed in “Box 2” of the 5498.